San Germán, Puerto Rico

 San Germán is the second oldest city of Puerto Rico, after San Juan, and its historic downtown is preserved as the San Germán Historic District.

 Puerto Rico was, at one time, divided administratively between the San Juan and the San Germán municipalities.
 The latter covered the western half of Puerto Rico and extended from the western shores of the island to Arecibo in the north and Ponce in the south.

 History

 The population of San Germán when Alonso Manso was named the first bishop of Puerto Rico in 1511 was "about 50 residents".
 Outside of San Juan, Puerto Rico, San Germán was one of the largest settlements in the 16th century, as well as Coamo and Aguada.

-San Germán is also known as the "founder of towns", given the fact that in 1514 the Spanish Crown separated the island into two administrative territories (Partidos).
-The borders of the two partidos were established as the Camuy River to the north and the Jacagua River to the south.
-They were named the San Juan Partition and the San Germán Partition.